top of page

 Common Causes of Ventilation Failure

-Improperly Designed System: Everything comes down to math.
-There is actually a simple math equation that will tell you your ventilation requirements to allow for adequate attic cooling.
+1. Improperly Designed System: Everything comes down to math.
+There is a simple equation that will tell you your ventilation requirements to allow for adequate attic cooling.
 If the math does not add up, then you will likely be caught with a condensation issue.

 We are not here to discourage you from making improvements to your home, and we are not trying to make you paranoid!
-We simply want to encourage you to stay informed to the condition of your home.
-Many extreme conditions that we caused by improper ventilation could have been avoided if the problem was caught early on.
+We simply want to encourage you to stay informed to the condition of your house.
+Many extreme circumstances caused by inadequate attic ventilation could have been avoided if the problem was caught early on.

 If you think you may have a ventilation issue, we are happy to come out and take a look.